 Facial and somato prosthetic devices are an essential part in restoring the physical and psychological well-being for patients with missing or disfigured anatomical structures due to congenital abnormalities, trauma, or disease such as head and neck cancer.

-Patients may be able to gain renewed function, aesthetics, and a sense of confidence after receiving a prosthetic ear, eye, nose, finger, or hand.
+Patients report renewed function, aesthetics, and a sense of confidence after receiving a prosthetic ear, eye, nose, finger, or hand.

-This restoration of self-esteem is an invested accomplishment for both the patient and anaplastologist or maxillofacial prosthodontist.
+This restoration of self-esteem is an invested accomplishment for the patient, the anaplastologist and maxillofacial prosthodontist or maxillofacial surgeon.

 Examples of Facial Prosthetic Restorations